 2. Pick a unique concept

 You want to get noticed.
 You want to make something good.
 So it makes perfect sense that you’ll look around to see what’s generating heat right now.
-That’s all fine and good.
+But copying the latest trends in feature film or film festival buzz is the number one way to get your script and your film lost in the shuffle.

 What’s the solution?
 You need to find a unique concept.
-Even if you really do love the what’s in vogue right now, you still need to come up with an out-of-the-box, personal take on your material.
+Even if you really do love what’s in vogue right now, you still need to come up with an out-of-the-box, personal take on your material.

 Writing short films requires new and innovative ideas.